 Review: Fun Factory Bi Stronic Fusion pulsator

-The Fun Factory Bi Stronic Fusion is the only Stronic pulsator I’ve tried whose shape works for me.
-It’s one of four Stronic pulsators: self-thrusting toys that feature a linear back-and-forth magnetic weight to simulate in-and-out penetration, almost hands-free.
+The Fun Factory Bi Stronic Fusion is one of four Stronic pulsators: self-thrusting toys that feature a linear back-and-forth magnetic weight to simulate in-and-out penetration, almost hands-free.
 Rest it against a pillow or on your hand, and it’s a self-contained mini fucking machine.
 The pulsators feature different styles of thrusting, with settings ranging from slow and smooth to fast and thuddy.

 Comparison with other Fun Factory Stronic pulsators